 The School participates in two defined benefit pension plans that are administered by the State of Florida, Department of Management Services, Division of Retirement.
 The plans provide retirement, disability or death benefits to retirees or their designated beneficiaries.
 Chapter 121, Florida Statutes, establishes the authority for benefit provisions.
 Changes to the law can only occur through an act of the Florida Legislature.
 The State of Florida issues a publicly available financial report that includes financial statements and required supplementary information for the plans.
-That report may be obtained by writing to the Division of Retirement, PO Box 9000, Tallahassee, Florida, 32315-9000 or by calling (850) 488-6491.
+That report is available from the Florida Department of Management Services' website (www.dms.myflorida.com).

-The Florida Retirement System (FRS) Pension Plan is a cost-sharing, multiple-employer qualified defined benefit pension plan with a Deferred Retirement Option Program (DROP) available for eligible employees.
+The Florida Retirement System (FRS) Pension Plan is a cost-sharing, multiple-employer defined benefit pension plan with a Deferred Retirement Option Program (DROP) available for eligible employees.
 The FRS was established and is administered in accordance with Chapter 121, Florida Statutes.
 Retirees receive a lifetime pension benefit with joint and survivor payment options.
-FRS membership is compulsory for employees filling regularly established positions in a state agency, county agency, state university, state community college, or district school board, unless restricted from FRS membership under Sections 121.053 and 121.122, Florida Statutes, or allowed to participate in a defined contribution plan in lieu of FRS membership.
+FRS membership is compulsory for employees filling regularly established positions in a state agency, county agency, state university, state college, or district school board, unless restricted from FRS membership under Sections 121.053 or 121.122, Florida Statutes, or allowed to participate in a defined contribution plan in lieu of FRS membership.
 Participation by cities, municipalities, special districts, charter schools and metropolitan planning organizations is optional.

 The Retiree Health Insurance Subsidy (HIS) Program is a cost-sharing, multiple-employer defined benefit pension plan established and administered in accordance with Section 112.363, Florida Statutes.
 The benefit is a monthly payment to assist retirees of the state-administered retirement systems in paying their health insurance costs.
-To be eligible to receive a HIS benefit, a retiree under one of the state administered retirement systems must provide proof of eligible health insurance coverage, which can include Medicare.
+To be eligible to receive a HIS benefit, a retiree under a state administered retirement system must provide proof of eligible health insurance coverage, which can include Medicare.